Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani.md

 The Vistani (singular: Vistana) are wanderers who live outside civilization, traveling about in horse-drawn, bar­ rel-topped wagons called vardos, which they build them­ selves.
-Compared to Barovians:they are flamboyant.
+Compared to [[Barovians]]:they are flamboyant.
 Vistanidressinbrightclothes,laughoften,ariddrink heartily.
 As much as they feel at home-in._Strahd's dreary land, they know they can leave it.whenever they" please and aren't damned fo spend eteinity there.

 Vistani are silversmiths, copper�miths, haberdashers, cooks, weavers, musicians, entei:_ tainers,.storytelfers, toolmakers, and horse traders.
 They also earn money bytellingfortunesandsellinginforniation.Theyspend whatever they earn to support a lavish lifestyle, display their wealth openly a� a sign of prosperity, and share their good fortune with family and friends.